eqlabs/pathfinder/README.md

   - this means the contract code and storage are now locally verified
 - implements the [StarkNet JSON-RPC API](#json-rpc-api)
   - Starknet APIs like [starknet.js](https://www.starknetjs.com/) or [starknet.py](https://github.com/software-mansion/starknet.py)
-    fully support using our JSON-RPC API for interacting with Starknet
+    full support using our JSON-RPC API for interacting with Starknet
 - run StarkNet functions without requiring a StarkNet transaction
   - executed against the local state
 - do fee estimation for transactions